itamarsb/aws-cloud-engineering-lab/terraform/01-ec2-and-ssm/README.md

 ---

+# Stage 1 — Build the Terraform Project from Scratch

 The following sections build the Terraform project incrementally.

 Rather than copying a finished solution, each Terraform file will be created from scratch, explained in detail and validated before moving to the next stage.